Sheet Pan Curry Chicken

 Instructions

-2. On a large rimmed baking sheet, toss the sweet potatoes, red onion, garlic and ginger with 1 tablespoon of olive oil and 1/2 teaspoon salt.
-Arrange in an even layer on the sheet pan.
+2. On a large rimmed baking sheet, toss the sweet potatoes, red onion, garlic, and ginger with 1 tablespoon of olive oil and 1/2 teaspoon salt.
+Arrange in an even layer.

-3. In a small mixing bowl or one-cup measure, whisk together the curry paste, lemon juice, maple syrup, 2 tablespoons olive oil and 1/2 teaspoon salt until combined.
+3. In a small mixing bowl, whisk together the curry paste, lemon juice, maple syrup, 2 tablespoons olive oil, and 1/2 teaspoon salt until combined.

 4. Arrange the chicken pieces in an even layer on top of the vegetables.
-Drizzle the chicken with half the red curry mixture and using your hands (or a brush for the squeamish) rub the marinade all over the meat.
-Transfer the sheet pan to the oven and roast for 40 minutes, or until the skin is beginning to brown and the chicken has released some juicy goodness.
+Drizzle the chicken with half the red curry mixture and rub the marinade all over the meat.
+Transfer the sheet pan to the oven and roast for 40 minutes, or until the skin is beginning to brown and the chicken has released some juices.

-5. While the chicken roasts, prep the kale.
-In a large mixing bowl, combine the chopped leaves with the remaining red curry mixture.
+5. While the chicken roasts, in a large mixing bowl, combine the chopped kale leaves with the remaining red curry mixture.
 Toss until fully coated.

-6. Remove the chicken from the oven and nestle the marinated kale among the other vegetables (if it covers the chicken, no worries).
+6. Remove the chicken from the oven and nestle the marinated kale among the other vegetables.
 Return to the oven and cook for another 10 minutes, or until the kale is wilted and the top leaves are beginning to crisp.

 Notes